- 1 What is Eid Al Fitr?

-- 2 When is Eid Al Fitr ?
+- 2 What time is Eid Al Fitr?

-Eid Al Fitr in Morocco is an important islamic celebration for the muslim world marking the end of the Holy month of Ramadan.
-It is celebrated in the first day after RAMADAN, a month of fasting, additional prayer, worship and charity.
-It is also considered as a national holiday where all schools and almost all businesses and administrations are closed.
-The other important islamic celebration is Eid Al Adha.
+Eid Al Fitr in Morocco is an important Islamic celebration for the Muslim world marking the end of the Holy month of Ramadan.
+It is celebrated on the first day after RAMADAN, a month of fasting, additional prayer, worship, and charity.
+It is also considered a national holiday where all schools and almost all businesses and administrations are closed.
+The other important Islamic celebration is Eid Al Adha.

 In Morocco and for Muslims everywhere, Eid AL Fitr and Eid Al Adha are among the most anticipated and celebrated days of the year.

 Zakat is one of the five pillars of Islam and represents a religious obligation or tax for all Muslims who meet the necessary criteria of wealth.
 Concerning ZAKAT LFITR is an Alms and for example, this year ( 2020 ) is set at 13 dirhams per person ( as a minimum amount ) and recommended to be given before the day of celebration, preferably one day or two or even three days at most.
 In general, the family breadwinner gives this donation to needy people, so they can celebrate without financial worries or at least feeling less in need that day.

 The Prophet Mohammed ( PBUH ) emphasized the obligation of delivering zakat before the Eid prayer and doing it after the prayer it becomes like a normal charity rather than zakat.

 For more information, you can check the website of the Moroccan Ministry of Islamic Affairs.